Colts fans pack Lucas Oil Stadium for preseason matchup against the Panthers

-INDIANAPOLIS — A wave of blue and white took over downtown Sunday evening.
+INDIANAPOLIS — A wave of blue and white took over downtown Sunday afternoon.
 Colts fans showed up in large numbers for the first preseason game against the Carolina Panthers.

 For the first time since 2019, the Colts allowed fans to tailgate and pack the stands to full capacity.
 They let up to 60,000 people into the game.